Alexandra Petri: Career

-Her book of essays A Field Guide to Awkward Silences was published in 2015.
+Her book of essays, A Field Guide to Awkward Silences, was published in 2015.
 She has appeared on Jeopardy!, won prizes in the O. Henry Pun-Off, and performed at an international whistling competition.
 Her play The Campsite Rule, a sex comedy whose title is derived from an idea taken from Dan Savage, was premiered at the Capital Fringe Festival in 2013.

 In December 2015, Petri created the parody Twitter account "Emo Kylo Ren", which envisioned the Star Wars: The Force Awakens character Kylo Ren as an angsty teenager obsessed with Darth Vader.
 The account went viral after being retweeted by Hot Topic and receiving attention from media outlets such as USA Today and People Magazine, soon gaining more followers than Hot Topic.
 During the 8th Shorty Awards in 2016, the account won the award for best parody account.
 Petri revealed that she created this parody account in an interview with Syfy published on January 25, 2018.

 Of her writing, Petri has said, "My goal is to be weirder than everybody else and hope that no one stops me.
 So far no one has."
 Writers and comedians she has listed as influences include James Thurber, Dave Barry, Mitch Hedberg, Mark Twain, Oscar Wilde, and William Shakespeare.

 She made her comic book debut by writing the one-shot She-Hulk Annual #1, released on August 28, 2019.

+In June 2020, Petri released her second book, Nothing Is Wrong and Here Is Why, a collection of essays on the Trump presidency years.
+In April 2023, she released her third book Alexandra Petri's US History: Important American Documents (I Made Up), which won the Thurber Prize for American Humor.
+The Atlantic announced that it hired her in May 2025.

 Personal life

 In June 2018, Petri married Stephen Stromberg, an editorial writer at the Washington Post.
 They welcomed their first child in February 2022.
+They welcomed their second child in January 2025.